Audio mixing (recorded music): Downmixing

-Mixing in surround sound
+Upmixing in surround sound

 Any console with a sufficient number of mix busses can be used to create a 5.1 surround sound mix, but this may be frustrating if the console is not specifically designed to facilitate signal routing, panning, and processing in a surround sound environment.
 Whether working in an analog hardware, digital hardware, or DAW mixing environment, the ability to pan mono or stereo sources and place effects in the 5.1 soundscape and monitor multiple output formats without difficulty can make the difference between a successful or compromised mix.
 Mixing in surround is very similar to mixing in stereo except that there are more speakers, placed to surround the listener.
 In addition to the horizontal panoramic options available in stereo, mixing in surround lets the mix engineer pan sources within a much wider and more enveloping environment.
 In a surround mix, sounds can appear to originate from many more or almost any direction depending on the number of speakers used, their placement and how audio is processed.

 There are two common ways to approach mixing in surround.
 Naturally, these approaches can be combined in any way the mix engineer sees fit.